Frequently Asked Questions (FAQs)

 Featured Records are single records that need to be transcribed.
 Records in this list are replaced soon after they are completed and this list allows us to highlight individual records that may not fit into a larger transcription mission.

 The quickest way to tell if a record has been transcribed or tagged is to open up the individual record and look at the thumbnail pages beneath the viewer.
 If you see a blue tag on the thumbnail image, that means there is a contribution on that page.
 If the record has multiple pages, each page with a contribution will have a blue tag.
 But just because a page has a blue tag does not mean the transcription is complete.
 You can always open up the page to see if the transcription is complete or needs revision.
 Additionally, if you skip to the middle or the end of a list of records in a mission, often they have not yet been transcribed or tagged.

 You can delete any tags you’ve contributed.
-Your tags appear in blue with a red X in a circle.
+Your tags appear in pink with a red X in a circle.
 Simply click on the X to remove any tags.
 If you encounter a tag written by someone else that violates our Citizen Contribution Policy please contact us at firstname.lastname@example.org

 The comment field is a free text box where we invite you to share your knowledge about the records, tell other users about related records, or share what you might expect to find in a particular item, file unit, or series.